Aswini2517/Task-2-Porakapalli-Aswini/README.md

 ## Description

-Expense Tracker is a python program that records user expenses and calcultaes the total amount spent.It helps users undestand basic financial calculations
+Expense Tracker is a python program that records user expenses and calcultaes the total amount spent.It helps users undestand basic financial calculations.

 ## Features